 We have many medium and large breed dogs at our shelter, including many pit bull mixes.
 They make up the majority of the dogs that run free and breed.
 They are typically not adopted quickly.
 The shelter is home to many adolescent and adult cats who are also harder to place than kittens.

 How do we fund our operations?
-We rely on one-time and recurring donations from animal lovers here and abroad.
-Volunteers sell t-shirts and pet supplies every Saturday at our booth at the San Jose Organic Market.
-We are also supported by Huellitas, a small thrift store in the shelter building, staffed solely by dedicated volunteers.
-100% of the proceeds from both the market and the thrift store go to LCHS.
+We rely on one-time and recurring donations from animal lovers here and abroad and volunteers sell t-shirts and pet supplies every Saturday at our booth at the San Jose Organic Market.

 You can help in the following ways: